MiSaren/motulator/docs/source/model/converters.rst

 Inverter
 --------

 The figure below shows a three-phase, two-level voltage source inverter and its equivalent model, where ideal switches  are assumed.
-In the equivalent model, each changeover switch is connected to either negative or positive potential of the DC bus.
+In the equivalent model, each changeover switch is connected to either negative or positive potential of the DC-bus.
 The switching phenomena are assumed to be infinitely fast.
 The inverter model is provided in the class :class:`motulator.common.model.Inverter`.

 .. figure:: figs/inverter.svg